Aviation Investigation Report A16W0126

 A post-accident examination of the engine found no mechanical issues that would have resulted in the deceleration.
 Fuel was found throughout the engine fuel system.
 All components tested met the required specifications, with no abnormalities noted.

-The caution system warning-light panel was sent to the TSB Engineering Laboratory for light bulb filament analysis.
+The caution system warning-light panel was sent to the TSB laboratory for light bulb filament analysis.
 It was concluded that the rotor-low-rpm warning lights and the fuel pump warning lights were probably not illuminated at the time of impact.
 It could not be conclusively determined whether the engine-out warning lights were illuminated.

 The caution circuit breaker was substantially damaged during the impact sequence.
 The position and functionality of the circuit breaker could not be determined.